 I know that I am just one person with a very small role in the world economy, but everything has to start somewhere and all the big accomplishments began with one first step, so here are the things I am doing to help mitigate the huge problem of contamination and fast fashion

-1 – My goal is to use 100% natural fibers, mostly pure wool, that will one day decompose and go back to the earth.
-At this point I am in 90%, and working towards it.
+1 – I use 100% natural fibers, mostly pure wool, that will one day decompose and go back to the earth.

 2 – When I dye my yarn, I use either natural dyes (plants, flowers, food scraps) or acid dyes that are environmentally friendly and safe for the consumer.
 When I use yarn that has been dyed already, I know that it comes from a safe place as well.

 3 – I reuse and repurpose even the smallest piece of yarn.
 Nothing is lost.
 All the leftovers from the loom will later be used for a different project as they are, or I will “re-card” them and spin them into something different.